aws/s2n-quic/examples/unreliable-datagram/README.md

 # Default Datagram Implementation

 `s2n-quic` contains a default implementation of the unreliable datagram sender and receiver.
-This implementation is minimal, given the many different ways that unreliable datagrams could be used.
-Users should look out for the fact that datagrams that are too large to be sent will be automatically dropped, and old datagrams will be dropped in favor of new datagrams from the peer if there is no more space on the receiving queue.
+This implementation is a proof-of-concept that is unlikely to be suitable for a production environment.
+Performant use of the unreliable datagrams feature requires tailoring the implementation to the particular requirements of your expected workload, making it infeasible for the default implementation to be universally performant.
+With the default implementation users should look out for the fact that datagrams that are too large to be sent will be automatically dropped, and old datagrams will be dropped in favor of new datagrams from the peer if there is no more space on the receiving queue.

 # Set-up